 St Pauls Barristers Appeal

-At the trial, counsel from St Pauls Chambers, Simon Myerson QC and Nigel Edwards, were instructed by Bird & Co. to represent Stan (Lucas) Markham.
+At the trial, counsel from St Pauls Chambers, Simon Myerson KC and Nigel Edwards KC, were instructed by Bird & Co. to represent Stan (Lucas) Markham.
 Counsel, Andrew Stranex, instructed by Watson Woodhouse Solicitors, was the junior barrister for Kim Edwards.